 Source: Body+Soul, June 2007

 - 4 tablespoons extra-virgin olive oil, plus additional for drizzling

 - Coarse salt and freshly ground black pepper

 - 1 cup uncooked Kashi 7 Whole Grain Pilaf

 - 1/4 cup chopped parsley

 In a large saucepan, heat 2 tablespoons oil over medium heat.
 Add onion and season with salt and pepper.
 Cook until tender and lightly browned, stirring occasionally, about 5 minutes.
 Add cumin and garlic and cook until fragrant, about 1 minute.

-Place a romaine leaf on each of four plates.
+Place a romaine leaf on each of 4 plates.
 Spoon mixture into center of the leaves.
 Drizzle with oil and sprinkle with remaining tablespoon of almonds.